-The new unit adjoining no. 12 A The Croft has been designed to ensure that the impact on no 12A is kept to a minimum.
+The new dwelling adjoining no. 12 A The Croft has been designed to ensure that the impact on no 12A is kept to a minimum.
 It projects beyond the rear boundary of no 12A by some 3 metres.
 A distance of some 1.75 metres would remain between the 2 dwellings and the new dwelling would not be materially closer to no 12 A than the existing property.

-Cobblers Cottage is the closest neighbour to the new single storey property and lies some 22m to the south west of the site.
+Cobblers Cottage lies some 22m to the south west of the site.
 Two sizeable outbuildings would remain on the joint boundary between these properties.
-Given the distances between the two dwellings and the single storey, flat roof design of the new dwelling, the development would not adversely affect the residential amenity of the occupiers of Cobblers Cottage.
+Given the distances between the two dwellings and the single storey design of the new dwelling, the development would not adversely affect the residential amenity of the occupiers of Cobblers Cottage in your officers' opinion.

 Crumble Cottage lies to the west of the site on the other side of Shoe Lane.
-A distance of some 21 metres (min) would exist between the new single storey dwelling and this property.
-Given this relationship the proposed single storey, flat roof dwelling would not adversely affect the residential amenity of the occupiers of Crumble Cottage.
+A distance of some 12.5 metres would exist between the new single storey dwelling and this property.
+The maximum ridge height of the new dwelling would be some 4.8 metres.
+Given this relationship the proposed single storey dwelling would not adversely affect the residential amenity of the occupiers of Crumble Cottage.